Yyuichiii/YyuiChat/README.md

 - **Redis Channel Layer:** Provides the channel layer for Django Channels, enabling communication between multiple instances of Django Channels.
 - **HTML, CSS, Bootstrap:** Frontend technologies for designing and styling the user interface.
 - **JavaScript:** Used for client-side scripting, enabling interactive features.
-- **HTMX:** A JavaScript library that allows you to access AJAX, CSS Transitions, and WebSockets directly in HTML, making building modern web applications faster and easier.

 ## Installation